St. Johns River: Lower basin

-From the intersection of the Ocklawaha River, 101 mi to the Atlantic Ocean, the St. Johns lies within the lower basin, draining a total area of 2600 sqmi in Putnam, St. Johns, Clay, and Duval Counties.
+From the intersection of the Ocklawaha River, 101 mi to the Atlantic Ocean, the lower basin drains a total area of 2600 sqmi in Putnam, St. Johns, Clay, and Duval Counties.
 Twelve tributaries empty into the river in the lower basin.
-The St. Johns River widens considerably on the north end of Lake George; between Lake George and Palatka the river ranges between 600 and 2640 ft wide.
-Between Palatka and Jacksonville, that widens further to between 1 and 3 mi.
-This portion of the river is the most navigable and shipping is its primary use.
+The river widens considerably on the north end of Lake George; between Lake George and Palatka the river ranges between 600 and 2640 ft wide.
+Between Palatka and Jacksonville it widens further to between 1 and 3 mi.
+This portion of the river is the most navigable, and shipping is its primary use.
 The Army Corps of Engineers maintains shipping channels at least 12 ft deep and 100 ft wide.
 North of Jacksonville, the channels are expanded to 40 ft deep and between 400 and 900 ft wide.

 The towns and cities along the lower basin of the river are some of the oldest in Florida, and their histories have centered on the river.
 Both Palatka and Green Cove Springs have been popular tourist destinations in the past.
 Several smaller locations along the river sprang up around ferry landings, but when rail lines and then Interstate highways were constructed closer to the Atlantic Coast, many of the towns experienced significant economic decline, and ferry landings were forgotten.

-The final 35 mi of the river's course runs through Jacksonville with a population of more than a million.
+The final 35 mi of the river's course runs through Jacksonville with a population of more than one million.
 Much of the economic base of Jacksonville depends on the river: 18000000 ST of goods are shipped in and out of Jacksonville annually.
 Exports include paper, phosphate, fertilizers, and citrus, while major imports include oil, coffee, limestone, cars, and lumber.
 The Port of Jacksonville produces $1.38 billion in the local economy and supports 10,000 jobs.
 The U.S. Navy has two bases in the Jacksonville area: Naval Station Mayport, at the mouth of the river, serves as the second largest Atlantic Fleet operation and home port in the country.
 Naval Air Station Jacksonville is one of the service's largest air installations, home to two air wings and over 150 fixed-wing and rotary-wing aircraft, and the host for one of only two full-fledged Naval Hospitals remaining in Florida.